 Home Canning Processing Times for Different Jar Sizes.

-Today’s home canning question is regarding jar size and canning processing times, if you can adapt the time according to the size of jar that you have.
+Today’s home canning question is regarding jar size and canning processing times if you can adapt the time according to the size of the jar that you have.
 Let’s learn about this important step of the canning process.

 Video Transcript (Edited for Clarity)

 So today’s Canning Chat has to do with processing times: Can you change the time according to the size of the jar that you’re actually using?
 So when the USDA did the testing on processing times for foods in a water bath and pressure canner, there are a lot of different things that they’re checking.

 - They’re checking the thickness of your product.

 - Whether it’s high-acid or low-acid levels of food.

 - What kind of pressure would be needed for that particular food type.

 - What kind of heat is needed to make sure that the heat penetrates fully through to the center of the jar so that all of the food gets to the right temperature.

 - Probably more things that I didn’t think of.